DengPingFan/SINet/README.md

 ## 5. Evaluation Toolbox

 We provide complete and fair one-key evaluation toolbox for benmarking within a uniform standard.
-Please refer to: https://github.com/DengPingFan/CODToolbox
+Please refer to this link for more information: https://github.com/DengPingFan/CODToolbox

 ## 5. Potential Applications